Table of contents

 To fight OCD tendencies, you must learn to differentiate between a conscientious desire for perfection and an endless thought that you can’t shake.
 The people close to you have probably pointed out the difference countless times.

-Those diagnosed with OCD usually battle both intrusive thoughts and repetitive actions, but occasionally, you only experience one or the other.
+Those diagnosed with Obsessive-compulsive disorder usually battle both intrusive thoughts and repetitive actions, but occasionally, you only experience one or the other.
 Untreated, these thoughts and behaviors can take up inordinate amounts of time and energy.
 You may require treatment for OCD if your symptoms cause you distress.
 Symptoms include:

 Some people suffering from OCD often perform complicated, ritualistic behaviors to overcome the anxiety these intrusive thoughts and images produce.
 Common behaviors include: